ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

-The master of the house heard with real sorrow that they were to go so soon, and repeatedly tried to persuade Miss Bennet that it would not be safe for her--that she was not enough recovered; but Jane was firm where she felt herself to be right.
+The master of the house heard with real sorrow that they were to go so soon, and repeatedly tried to persuade Miss Bennet that it would not be safe for her -- that she was not enough recovered; but Jane was firm where she felt herself to be right.

-To Mr. Darcy it was welcome intelligence--Elizabeth had been at Netherfield long enough.
-She attracted him more than he liked--and Miss Bingley was uncivil to her, and more teasing than usual to himself.
+To Mr. Darcy it was welcome intelligence -- Elizabeth had been at Netherfield long enough.
+She attracted him more than he liked -- and Miss Bingley was uncivil to her, and more teasing than usual to himself.
 He wisely resolved to be particularly careful that no sign of admiration should now escape him, nothing that could elevate her with the hope